arjunpsd/Basic-Java-OTP/README.md

-# SimpleOTPGenerator
+# Basic OTP Generator/Validator
-A simple One-Time-Password generator and validator
+A simple One-Time-Password generator and validator.